thi-mey/SEMapp/README.md

 ## 🧪 Description

-The GUI create folder, can split merged .tiff images
+The GUI can create folders, split merged .tiff files, and rename .tiff files.
+Both the merged .tiff and the klarf (.001) files are necessary.

 ## 📂 Project Structure